OutSystems/docs-product/src/migration-to-odc/preparation/refactoring-o11-application/refactor-serveraction-to-serviceaction.md

 ---
-summary: This article outlines how to refactor server actions in your O11 apps to service actions for compatibility with OutSystems Developer Cloud (ODC).
+summary: This article outlines how to refactor public server actions in your O11 apps to service actions for compatibility with OutSystems Developer Cloud (ODC).
 locale: en-us
 guid: bf0d4524-95c4-477b-9254-1e369a3f1f80
 app_type: traditional web apps, mobile apps, reactive web apps